wso2/docs-ei/en/micro-integrator/docs/references/mediators/property-reference/generic-Properties.md

 			Description
 		</td>
 		<td>
-			If this property is set to true in the fault sequence, when a message is read from an inbound (RabbitMQ) message queue via an <b>Inbound Endpoint</b>, the Micro Integrator will do a <b>basicReject</b> with the <b>requeue</b> flag set to 'true'.
+			If this property is set to true in the fault sequence, when a message is read from a RabbitMQ message queue, the Micro Integrator will do a <b>basicReject</b> with the <b>requeue</b> flag set to 'true'.
 This allows RabbitMQ to immediately redeliver the rejected messages to the consumer.</br></br>
 			Note that you need to set the SET_REQUEUE_ON_ROLLBACK property in the fault handler (e.g., the fault sequence).
 		</td>
 	</tr>